chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

    Enable a service.
 Default value: ``true``.

 ``bookshelf['enable_request_logging']``
-   Use to configure request logging for bookshelf service.
+   Use to configure request logging for the bookshelf service.
 Default value: ``false``.

 ``bookshelf['external_url']``
    The base URL to which the service is to return links to API resources.
 Use ``:host_header`` to ensure the URL is derived from the host header of the incoming HTTP request.
 Default value: ``:host_header``.